 Yes.
-Pay Jacaranda Finance the amount required to pay out your credit contract on the day you wish to end your contract.
-Please note that this will include the full amount borrowed, plus any fees and charges incurred up to that date and may also include fees covering the remainder of the term.
+Pay your credit provider the amount required to pay out your credit contract on the day you wish to end your contract.

-5 How can I find out the payout figure?
+- How can I find out the pay out figure?

-You can write to Jacaranda Finance at any time and ask for a statement of the payout figure as at any date you specify.
+You can write to your credit provider at any time and ask for a statement of the pay out figure as at any date you specify.
 You can also ask for details of how the amount is made up.

-Jacaranda Finance must give you the statement within 7 days after you give your request to Jacaranda Finance.
+Your credit provider must give you the statement within 7 days after you give your request to the credit provider.
 You may be charged a fee for the statement.

-Yes you may, where interest is charged, as stated in the credit provider’s contract.
-However, where you are borrowing under a credit contract where fees are charged and not interest, this will not apply.
+Yes.
+The interest you can be charged depends on the actual time money is owing.
 However, you may have to pay an early termination charge (if your contract permits your credit provider to charge one) and other fees.

 Yes, but only if your contract says so.